New CCBC parking regulations in effect for Fall 2014

 c.
 Part-time/adjunct faculty members and temp hourly employees will be issued a temporary parking permit that is renewable each year.

-E. A current CCBC Employee Parking permit must be properly displayed at all times.
+E. A current CCBC Faculty/Staff Parking permit must be properly displayed at all times.
 Employees should place the “hang tag” on their rear view mirror with the numbers facing the front of the vehicle.

 G. Securing or using parking permits through misrepresentation or fraud will result in the loss of parking privileges.